Henry Morgentaler: Death threats, assaults, and bombings

-In May 1992, the Morgentaler Clinic on Harbord Street in Toronto was firebombed during the night by two people (caught on security camera), using gasoline as fuel and a firework to set off the explosion.
+In May 1992, the Morgentaler Clinic on Harbord Street in Toronto was again firebombed during the night by two people (caught on security camera), using gasoline as fuel and a firework to set off the explosion.
 The next day, clinic management announced that the firebombing failed to prevent any abortions since all scheduled abortions were carried out in alternative locations.
 No one was hurt but the building had to be demolished.
 The Women's Bookstore next door was also damaged.
 As a result of the arson, the Ontario government decided to spend $420,000 on improved security for abortion clinics.
 At the time, all four free-standing clinics in Ontario were in Toronto.
 The government wanted to gather information about activities by anti-abortion sympathizers; at the time, law enforcement agencies in Canada did not collect statistics about harassment and violence against abortion providers, their clinics, or their clients.